Guy Ellcock Pilgrim

-(Henry) Guy Ellcock Pilgrim (Stepney, Barbados, December 24, 1875 – Upton, then in Berkshire, September 15, 1943) was a British geologist and palaeontologist.
+(Henry) Guy Ellcock Pilgrim (Stepney, Barbados, 24 December 1875 – Upton, then in Berkshire, 15 September 1943) was a British geologist and palaeontologist.
 He was a Fellow of the Royal Society and Superintendent of the Geological Survey of India, and made significant contributions to Cenozoic continental stratigraphy and vertebrate palaeontology.

 Biography

 Pilgrim was born the son of Henry Ellcock Pilgrim and Beatrice Lucy Wrenford.
 After studies at the local Harrison College, he attended University College London where he received his Bachelor of Science in 1901 and Doctor of Science in 1908.
 He was appointed to the Geological Survey of India in 1902 and promoted to superintendent in 1920, a post he held until his retirement in 1930.
 He spent much of his retirement at the Department of Geology at the British Museum.

 Pilgrim explored the geology of Arabia and Persia.
-He was the first European to visit Trucial Oman and the first geologist to explore Bahrain Island where his discoveries lead to the present oil exploitations there.
+He was the first European to visit parts of Trucial Oman and the first geologist to explore Bahrain Island where his discoveries lead to the present oil exploitations there.